vjbollavarapu/tidygen/apps/frontend/community-setup.md

-# iNEAT-ERP Community Edition Setup Guide
+# TidyGen Community Edition Setup Guide

 ## Overview

-The iNEAT-ERP Community Edition is a free, open-source, self-hosted ERP solution optimized for Web3 Foundation grant requirements.
+The TidyGen Community Edition is a free, open-source, self-hosted ERP solution optimized for Web3 Foundation grant requirements.
 This guide will help you set up and deploy your own instance.

 ## Features